Shopify: 3 months for $1/month, plus up to $10,000 credits as you sellStart free

 • Experienced media teams often refresh core creatives before collapse, not after it.
 A common operating rhythm is preparing new variants every 10 to 14 days once spend is meaningful.

-• Another repeated community lesson is that high frequency alone is not the decision.
+• Another repeated operating review lesson is that high frequency alone is not the decision.
 Frequency only matters when it rises together with weaker CTR, higher CPC or CPA, and softer new-customer mix.

 • Teams also report that the best refresh is usually not a random rebuild.
 It is keeping the winning angle and swapping the opening, proof device, scene, or pacing.